-1) poor farmers whose land had nothing left to give,
+Poor farmers whose land had nothing left to give.

-2) inner-city youth who were suffering from boredom and unhealthy slum conditions, and
+Inner-city youth who were suffering from boredom and unhealthy slum conditions.

 The shining star of the RDA program was Chopawamsic (Chop-ah-wahm-sic) - otherwise know of today as Prince William Forest Park.
 Chopawamsic RDA was going to illustrate how, in three simple steps, recreation and the outdoors would multiple layers of relief to society.

 First, the Resettlement Administration (founded in 1933) would provide struggling farmers with funds to move elsewhere.